GeoscienceAustralia/vaws/docs/source/ch03_input.rst

     region_name, Region, one of the region names defined in the :numref:`debris.csv`.
-Each region has different debris source characteristics. building_spacing, Building spacing, distance between debris sources (m) debris_radius, Radius, radius (in metre) of debris sources from the modelled house debris_angle, Angle, angle (in degree) of debris sources source_items, Source items, number of debris items per debris sources flight_time_mean, Flight time mean, mean flight time of debris items flight_time_stddev, Flight time std, standard deviation of flight time of debris items
+Each region has different debris source characteristics. building_spacing, Building spacing, distance between debris sources (m) debris_radius, Radius, radius (in metre) of debris sources from the modelled house debris_angle, Angle, included angle (in degree) of the sector in which debris sources exist source_items, Source items, number of debris items per debris sources flight_time_mean, Flight time mean, mean flight time of debris items flight_time_stddev, Flight time std, standard deviation of flight time of debris items